quicwg/base-drafts/draft-ietf-quic-transport.md

 the stream fragmentation attack.

 QUIC deployments SHOULD provide mitigations against the stream fragmentation attack.
-Mitigations MAY consist of avoiding over-committing memory, delaying reassembly of STREAM frames, implementing heuristics based on the age and duration of reassembly holes, or some combination.
+Mitigations could consist of avoiding over-committing memory, delaying reassembly of STREAM frames, implementing heuristics based on the age and duration of reassembly holes, or some combination.